pierpaolodimarzo/INTEL-NUC10i5FNH/README.md

 # Follow me with the stars if you like my EFI ❤️

-EFI for Intel NUC10i5FNH with OpenCore 0.6.9 bootloader
+EFI for Intel NUC10i5FNH with OpenCore 0.6.9 bootloader.

 ![descrizione](./Infos/pc.png)